SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 ```console
 "error": "no supported auth mechanism ([ANONYMOUS])"}.
 ```
-This _very clear_ 🙄 message is the Collector warning you that you're trying to connect to an unsecured resource (i.e. the broker).
+This message is the Collector warning you that you're trying to connect to an unsecured resource (i.e. the broker).
 </aside>

 The following commands will suffice.